 17. Paper products

-These are toilet paper, paper towels, printer, and copier paper, napkins, and so much more. think about all of the possibilities of the things you should buy in bulk to save money!
+These are toilet paper, paper towels, copier paper, napkins, and so much more. think about all of the possibilities of the things you should buy in bulk to save money!
 The shelf life is quite long on these products, so go for the big pack!

 What other products do you always buy in bulk?